cea-hpc/phobos/doc/design/locate.md

 1. Object location

-> User wants to know where an object should be accessed from.
+> User wants to know where an object should be accessed from so that future
+> access to this resource is likely to be at this node.

 2. Object location on get error